 A main complaint about China's largest international search engine is the number of ads on the first page of search results.
 Surfer behavior may indicate that viewers skip to the second page of listings to reduce the number of ads displayed.
 Regardless, Baidu provides roughly two-thirds of desktop searches and 70% of mobile..

 As search engines gain in popularity, they catch the eye of the oppressive government and get curtailed or banned if they don't fall in line with big-brother censorship.
-Many of the other search platforms (360, Bing China, Bing Taiwan, Google Hong Kong, Google Taiwan, Shenma, Sogou (integrated with the popular app, WeChat), Yahoo Hong Kong, Yahoo Search, Yahoo Taiwan, Youdao) are either heavily censored or have links leading to sites suffering the same fate.
+Many of the other search platforms (360, Bing China, Bing Taiwan, Google Hong Kong, Google Taiwan, Shenma, Sogou (in the popular app, WeChat), Yahoo Hong Kong, Yahoo Search, Yahoo Taiwan, Youdao) are either heavily censored or have links leading to sites suffering the same fate.

 Qixinsou.com is the Yellow Pages in Shanghai (in Chinese and allegedly in English, although there is no apparent way to translate and Google translation doesn't work).
 It appears to also go by the domain name of YuanMengZhuYun.com, providing lookup by name, keywords, or by directory look up in these major groups: